team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/star-fruit.md

 ## General Information
 **Generic name:** Star fruit, Carambola
-**Sri Lankan name:** Kamaranga
-**Scientific name:** _Averrhoa carambola_
+**Sri Lankan name:** Kamaranga (Sinhala) | naṭcattira paḻam (Tamil) **Scientific name:** _Averrhoa carambola_
 **Plant family:** _Oxalidaceae_
 **Edible parts:** Fruit
-**Nutrition value:** Star fruit is low in calories and has a lot of vitamins and other nutrients, including the following:
-- Fiber
-- Protein
-- Vitamin C
-- Vitamin B5
-- Folate
-- Copper
-- Potassium
-- Magnesium
+**Nutrition value:** Low in calories and rich in vitamins, including vitamin C and B, as well as minerals like copper, potassium, and magnesium.
+Also rich in fibre and protein

 **Companion plants:**
 Not applicable